ZeinShehab/Labeeb/src/lsl_translator/model/README.md

-Contains the saved binary (pkl) file for the xgboost model and the wrapper for CNN model.
+Contains the models and the jupyter notebooks used for classification.